panique/mini/README.md

 If you think this script is useful and saves you a lot of work, then think about supporting the project:

 1. Donate via [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=P5YLUK4MW3LDG), [GitTip](https://www.gittip.com/Panique/) or [Flattr](https://flattr.com/submit/auto?user_id=panique&url=https%3A%2F%2Fgithub.com%2Fpanique%2Fphp-mvc).
-2. Rent your next server at [A2 Hosting](http://www.a2hosting.com/4471.html) or [DigitalOcean](https://www.digitalocean.com/?refcode=40d978532a20).
+2. Rent your next server at [A2 Hosting](http://www.a2hosting.com/4471.html).
 3. Contribute to this project.
 Feel free to improve this project with your skills.
-4. Spread the word: Tell others about this project.

-## Linked music tracks in the demo application

-The linked tracks in this naked application are just some of my personal favourites of the last few months.
-I think it's always a good idea to fill boring nerd-code stuff with quality culture.